williballenthin/python-evtx/README.md

     black --line-length=120 Evtx/ scripts/ tests/

+For linting, use ruff:

+    ruff check Evtx/ scripts/ tests/

 License
 -------
 python-evtx is licensed under the Apache License, Version 2.0.
 This means it is freely available for use and modification in a personal and professional capacity.